zbcevik/CSV_to_Dataverse_JSON_citation/README.md

 # CSV to Dataverse JSON Converter

-**Simple tool to convert your Excel/CSV file into a format ready for uploading to Dataverse or Borealis data repositories.**
+**Simple tool to convert your CSV file into a format ready for uploading to Dataverse or Borealis data repositories.**

 No coding experience needed!
 Just follow the simple steps below.